area17/tailwind-plugins/docs/README.md

 Every plugin needs documentation, with config options and/or output demonstrated or demos of the output.
 Adding the documentation for a plugin is also a handy way to develop a new plugin.
 Lets say your plugin is called `Foo`.

-First step is to create a PHP file, with the name of your new plugin in the `docs` folder:
+First step is to create a HTML file, with the name of your new plugin in the `docs` folder:

 ```bash
 touch docs/Foo.html